AntoineAndre/AntoineAndre/README.md

 ### 📚 Teaching

-Currently giving practical courses at ENSMM (Besançon) to 3rd year engineer students.
-Aborded topics are highly linked to computer vision such as:
+I gave practical courses for 3 years at ENSMM (Besançon) to 3rd year engineer students (M2 students).
+Aborded topics were highly linked to computer vision such as:

 - Camera calibration
 - 2 cameras homography (see github repo aruco_video_homography)